 This expansion hasn’t changed the family mindset of Jayco officials, and those values have carried through to today.
 Derald Bontrager, the current president and CEO, stated, “We build one unit at a time for one customer at a time.
 The investment that a customer makes in a pop-up camper is often just as great as a person buying a [Entegra] Cornerstone in relationship to their financial status in life, and we need to remember that.
 The expectations are the same no matter what product we build.”

-Jayco officials note that they intend to continue operating as they are for a long time, indicating that their goal isn’t to be the biggest, just the best.
+Jayco officials note that they intend to continue operating as they are for a long time.
+Their goal isn’t to be the biggest, just the best.
 The 2016 acquisition of Jayco by Thor Industries provided Jayco with extensive resources for future growth and expansion.
 Jayco officials chose Thor as their partner because of Thor’s history of allowing companies they acquired to continue to operate independently.
 They knew Thor wouldn’t come in and make sweeping changes.

 The Bontragers believe they have the management team in place to carry them through the next 50 years, and Derald is still doing the same thing today that he did 10 years ago.
 He noted that he doesn’t plan on retiring yet.
 He enjoys his job, and after 43 years can’t think of a career he would have enjoyed more.
 For him, and for Jayco, it’s all about the people — employees, customers, and dealers.